His Musical Career

 His Musical Career (also known as Musical Tramp) is a 1914 American comedy silent film made by Keystone Studios starring Charlie Chaplin.

-Synopsis
+Plot

 Charlie and his partner Mike work at a piano store, whose manager orders them to deliver a piano to Mr. Rich at 666 Prospect Street and repossess one from Mr. Poor at 999 Prospect Street.
 Hilarity ensues when they do exactly the opposite after mixing up the addresses of their customers.